Cacti/documentation/Principles-of-Operation.md

 As mentioned, scripts and Queries extend Cacti's capabilities beyond just SNMP.
 They allow for data retrieval using custom-made code.
-This is not even restricted to certain programming languages; you will find php, perl, shell/batch and more.
-These scripts and queries are executed locally by Cacti's poller.
+This is not even restricted to certain programming languages; you will find PHP, Perl, Python, shell/batch and more.
+These scripts and queries are executed locally by Cacti's Poller.
 But they may retrieve data from remote hosts by different protocols, e.g.

 Protocol | Description